-It will foucs on one of these techniques, ControLyo® which employs a pressurization and depressurization method to supply simultaneous ice nucleation.
+It will focus on one of these techniques, ControLyo® which employs a pressurization and depressurization method to supply simultaneous ice nucleation.
 The benefits of implementing ControLyo will be looked at, including its role in creating a smooth transition between lab- and commercial- scale lyophilization.

 Key objectives of the manufacturing process for all drugs are controlling reproducibility and inter-/intra- batch variability, but especially in the case of parenteral drugs.
-Lyophilization is part of this process which stabilizes a drug for transport and storage but requires retention of its structural integrity, potency, and homogenous quality.
+Lyophilization is part of this process that stabilizes a drug for transport and storage but requires retention of its structural integrity, potency, and homogenous quality.

 In order to fully control the freeze-drying process, it is vital that every stage of lyophilization and the individual products are understood thoroughly and optimized while at the same time considerate of future upscaling of product manufacturing from the R&D laboratory to commercial production.

 Successful freeze-drying begins with the initiation of the freezing phase (ice nucleation).
-Ice nucleation is a stochastic (uncontrolled and random) process which makes it difficult to create a uniform batch of lyophilized products of consistent quality.
+Ice nucleation is a stochastic (uncontrolled and random) process that makes it difficult to create a uniform batch of lyophilized products of consistent quality.

 The contents of individual vials usually nucleate over a wide scope of temperatures which can range between 10–15 °C less than the formulation’s thermodynamic freezing point in a laboratory freeze dryer and even more in a manufacturing cleanroom environment.